fortunejs/fortune-postgres/README.md

 This is a relational database adapter for [Fortune](http://github.com/daliwali/fortune).

+WARNING: DO NOT USE YET.
+DOES NOT PASS TESTS.

 **Note**: Arrays of types are not allowed, and will be cast into a singular type, so `[String]` becomes `String`, `[Number]` becomes `Number`, etc.

 ### Usage